OMAM_v5_Splash_NoBG.png

 Blue Cell.png|128 Red Cell.png|128 Yellow Cell.png|128 Green Cell.png|128

-Colored cells are used to indicate the seat color of a battle mat, as well as the territory that colored seats own at the start of the game.
-Color does not represent a permanent occupancy nor does it change its properties.
+Colored cells are used to indicate the seat color of a game mat, as well as the starting territory that a colored seat owns.
+Color does not represent a permanent territory occupancy, nor does it change its properties.
 Any type of cell can be imbued with a seat color.

 Territory

-Territory is a property a cell may have to represent what Faction "owns" a cell on the playfield.
+Territory is a property a cell may have to represent what Faction owns a cell on the playfield.
 Some cards or rules reference territory and its types directly.
+Territory is claimed using Faction Tokens.

 Unoccupied Territory